QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 Turbulent Grid Parameters
 -------------------------

-The turbulent wind fields that are required for some DLC's are generated automatically by TurbSim and imported into QBlade if required.
+The turbulent wind fields that are required for some DLC's are generated automatically by TurbSim or the Mann generator and imported into QBlade if required.
 The spatial and temporal discretization, the wind field dimensions and the reference height can be chosen in this section.

 Environmental Vars
 ------------------